mmahnic/vim-flipwords/README.md

     Flip	- flip two white-space delimited words
-    Flip ,	- flip two items in a comma-delimited list Flip , )	- flip two parameters (nested parens are not handled) Flip = ;	- flip two words delimited by '=' and ';' (c assignment) Flip = )	- flip two words delimited by '=' where the second word ends with and includes ')'
+    Flip ,	- flip two items in a comma-delimited list Flip , )	- flip last two parameters (nested parens are not handled) Flip = ;	- flip two words delimited by '=' and ';' (c assignment) Flip = )	- flip two words delimited by '=' where the second word ends with and includes ')'